DouradoD/pytest-rest-api/README.md

   - Managing business logic and operations before making API requests.

 - [base_service/]: Provides a base class with generic methods for API interaction (GET, PUT, POST, etc.), facilitating the implementation of specific services.

+- [helpers/]: Contains only common functions

+- [conftest.py]: Contains all functions related to setup and tear down from (Pytest, Pytest-html, Pytest-xdist)